dockstore/bcc2020-training/exercise_instructions/wdl_instructions.md

 ```

 There are multiple solutions for this exercise.
 We provided two solutions that can be found at `/root/bcc2020-training/wdl-training/exercise2/solution/` and `/root/bcc2020-training/wdl-training/exercise2/solution2/`
+* Solution1 slightly parameterizes the samtools command by feeding it the `input_sam` input parameter instead of the hardcoded filename.

+* Solution2 is slightly more complex.
+It uses the WDL standard library function `basename()` and uses a parameterized docker_image instead of a hardcoded one.

-Solution one uses the WDL standard library function `basename()`, and is slightly more complex.
-The difference is that solution 1 will name the output file based on the name of the input file, whereas solution 2 will name the output file `mini.sam.metrics`.
+The main differences is that solution 2 will name the output file based on the name of the input file,
+whereas solution 2 will name the output file `mini.sam.metrics`.
+This along with the parameterized docker_image name will make it easier to repurpose.
+However, you may want to hardcode the docker image into the descriptor to make things more secure and precisely reproducible.

 ## Exercise 3
 For the final exercise we are going to make a workflow that calls two tasks: